Why Switch from Rocket Money?

 - Currently available on iOS and Web only.

-- Who it’s for: Anyone who is tired of spending hours on the phone with customer service and just wants the problem solved.
+Who it’s for: Anyone who is tired of spending hours on the phone, texting or emailing with customer service for ANY problem in their life and just wants the problem solved.

 Monarch Money

 Launched in 2020 by former Mint employees, Monarch Money is built for people who want a clean, collaborative way to manage their finances.
-It’s especially popular with couples and families trying to get on the same page.
-Its main draw is a customizable dashboard that syncs everything from bank accounts to investments without plastering ads all over the place.
-Positive praise, for the goal-setting feature, genuinely useful for planning big purchases without constant manual entry, something that can be incredibly tedious with other platforms that require you to categorize every single transaction down to the cent.
-Though when first trying to sign-up, the flow just wasn’t intuitive, at times quite frustrating.
+It’s especially popular with couples and families trying to get on the same page and create a plan.
+Its main draw is a customizable dashboard that syncs everything from bank accounts to investments without plastering ads all over the place. it helps with tracking, budgeting and planning for the future.
+Positive praise for the goal-setting feature, genuinely useful for planning big purchases or saving for a family item or event without constant manual entry, is something that can be incredibly tedious with other platforms that require you to categorize every single transaction down to the cent.
+Though when first trying to sign-up, the flow just wasn’t intuitive, takes some time and at times can be quite frustrating.

-- Best for: Couples or partners managing shared financial goals.
+Best for: Couples, partners or whole families managing shared financial goals.

 - Shared dashboard for collaborative tracking.